owos/Data-Mining-on-LinkedIn/README.md

 # Data Scraper
 This is a simple script containing the code to scrape Nigerian jobs from LinkedIn and output it as a cvs file.
+All thanks to AI Saturday Lagos for giving me this Knowledge.